urban-wombat/gotables/README.md

 ## What Is A gotable.Table?

 A gotable.Table is a table of data with the following sections:
-1. A table name in square brackets.
+1. A table name in square brackets: [MyTableName]
-2. A row of 1 or more column names and data types.
+2. A row of one or more column names: MyName  IsMale
-3. Rows of data.
+3. A row of one or more column types: string  bool
+4. Zero or more rows of data:         "Urban" true
+5. One or more blank lines before any subsequent table(s).

 It's a bit like a slice of struct.